The Ultimate Yacht Awning and Rain Catcher

 On the Cruising Guide to New Caledonia we have a special section on staying healthy while cruising in the tropics.
 One of the important things you need while cruising anywhere is a reliable source of fresh water.
 Of course the best answer to fresh water is a good water maker and you can read about the best cruising desalinator, the Echo Tech watermaker here.

 But for many years before we had a desalinator we relied on our super water-catching awning.
 These days we use the awning mostly for keeping cool during the hot summer days in New Caledonia but it still does a super job of catching rain.
-Two gutters run along the entire bottom edge of the awning and drain with nylon through hull fittings - normally into a 25-mm hose leading to the water deck filling fittings (the blue circle on deck in the photo).
+Two gutters run along the entire bottom edge of the awning and drain through nylon through hull fittings into a 25-mm hose leading to the water deck filling fittings.

 The awning is cut so the rain runs down into the gutters and then forward to the drains.
 We use the main halyard and the topping lift to hold the center of the awning straight and off the boom.
 There are ties forward to the shrouds and one tie aft to the backstay.
 A PVC pipe is used to spread the back of the awning with tie-downs on either end of the pole.